chanjianzhen666/Stardist-Cell-Segmentation-Pipeline/README.md

 ## Downstream processing
 Downstream processing is based on [this article](https://www.nature.com/articles/s41596-023-00881-0).
 Based on the results obtained from the above steps, the next processing starts from the eighth step in the article, i.e. "Single-cell data extraction".
 1. Set up equipment by following "Equipment setup".
 Refer to [this document](https://bodenmillergroup.github.io/steinbock/latest/install-docker/) to set up the *steinbock* Docker container.
-2. Construct the following data/working directory structure:
+2. Construct the following data/working directory structure.
+If there are any missing files, please generate them according to the guidelines in the article:

     steinbock data/working directory
+    ├── raw (.mcd and .txt ROI)
+    ├── panel.csv (user-provided or generated from raw data, step 6(A) in the article)
-├── raw(user-provided, when starting from raw data)
+    ├── img (user-provided, when starting from TIFF files, or extracted from raw data, step 6(A) in the article)
+    ├── masks (generated in "Cell segmentation", cell segmentation masks)

+3. Start from 8(A) in the article, the data/working directory should be like:

+    steinbock data/working directory
+    ├── raw (.mcd and .txt ROI)
-├── panel.csv(user-provided or generated from raw data, step 6(A))
+    ├── panel.csv (user-provided or generated from raw data, step 6(A) in the article)
-├── img (user-provided, when starting from TIFF files, or extracted from raw data, step 6(A))
+    ├── img (user-provided, when starting from TIFF files, or extracted from raw data, step 6(A) in the article)
-├── masks (generated in step 7(A), cell segmentation masks)
+    ├── masks (generated in "Cell segmentation", cell segmentation masks)
     ├── intensities (generated in step 8(A), averaged cell pixel intensities)
     ├── regionprops (generated in step 8(A), morphological cell features)
     ├── neighbors (generated in step 8(A), spatial cell neighbors list)

+4. Step 9(A) in the article, read in data into R, and continue to complete the next series of processes